grega1/grega1/README.md

 - ❓ I am available to talk about the technologies presents on this profile

-- ⚡ Fun Fact: I am Yoga Teacher
+- ⚡ Fun Fact: I am a Yoga Teacher

 <br/>

-## My Knowlodge
+## My Skills
 <table><tr><td valign="top" width="33%">